Hong Kong to cull 2,000 small animals after hamster COVID outbreak | DW | 18.01.2022

 Pet stores around Hong Kong were ordered to stop selling hamsters following the infections of animals from one shop

-Hong Kong health authorities on Tuesday said around 2,000 hamsters and chinchillas need to be put down after COVID-19 infections were traced back to a pet store.
+Hong Kong health authorities on Tuesday said about 2,000 hamsters and chinchillas needed to be put down after COVID-19 infections were traced back to a pet store.

 Authorities have also tested other small animals, among them rabbits and chinchillas, but only the hamsters have tested positive.